PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 For more information, go to the native authentication [documentation](https://native-authenticator.readthedocs.io/en/latest/).

 ## Renewing LetsEncrypt certificates
-Run `sudo time letsencrypt-certs.sh`.
+The `letsencrypt` container automatically checks if the LetsEncrypt certificate is about to expire (at 60 days old) and automatically downloads a new certificate as needed.

 ## Upgrading JupyterHub to a newer version

 Upon runnng `starthub.sh`, if you see an error message saying you need to run `jupyterhub upgrade-db`, you can do the following:
 1. Run `stophub.sh`.
-2. Comment option 1 of the `command:` section of the `docker-compose.yml`, and uncommenting option 2 lines (this runs `jupyterhub upgrade-db`)
+2. Comment option 1 of the `command:` section of the `docker-compose.yml` (if running without LetsEncrypt) or `docker-compose-letsencrypt.yml` (if running with LetsEncrypt), and uncommenting option 2 lines (this runs `jupyterhub upgrade-db`)
 3. Run `docker-compose build`.
 5. After running the database upgrade, run `stophub.sh` again, uncomment comment out option 2 lines, uncomment option 1 lines and then run `docker-compose build` again.
 5. Run `starthub.sh`.

 (This is based on https://jupyterhub.readthedocs.io/en/stable/reference/upgrading.html)

-## Using custom Dockerfile or Docker Jupyter Stacks for your User Notebook Server

-1. If using custom Dockerfile, use the following values:<br/>
-    a.
-DOCKER_NOTEBOOK_IMAGE=jupyter/minimal-notebook:459e68c2f8b7<br/>
-    b.
-DOCKERFILE=Dockerfile.custom

-2. If using Docker Jupyter Stacks (https://github.com/jupyter/docker-stacks), use the following values:<br/>
-    a.
-DOCKER_NOTEBOOK_IMAGE can be any of the following:
-      `jupyter/scipy-notebook:459e68c2f8b7`, `jupyter/r-notebook:459e68c2f8b7`, or `jupyter/datascience-notebook:459e68c2f8b7`<br/>
-    b.
-DOCKERFILE=Dockerfile.stacks

 # Notes for Windows users